flmattos/process-image-validation/README.md

 Test video specifically designed for the OCR filter.
 Contains multiple frames with stylized "Hello World" text, ideal for evaluating text detection capabilities.
 - **example_video.mp4**
 Generic video used for running the branching pipeline.
 It contains both readable text and a visible license plate, enabling simultaneous validation of OCR and object detection filters.
 > *"hello.mov"* and *"example_video.mp4"* these assets are excluded from version control via *.gitignore* to avoid repository bloat and maintain performance.
-Large binary files (e.g., .mov, .mp4) are not suitable for Git tracking due to storage inefficiencies and lack of delta compression.
+Large binary files (e.g., .mov, .mp4) are not suitable for Git standard.

 ## Resume
 In alignment with the original technical proposal, this repository satisfies the required implementation and validation scope through the following components: